WebOrigami/docs/src/eg/intro.md

 Carol: Hello, Carol.
 ```

-Making the full contents of a site more freely available will be anathema to some people, but much web content is already available even if it's not so convenient.
-Here `eg` is simply embracing the spirit of the browser's View Source command.
-That works on a single web page at a time; `eg` applies that philosophy to the site as a whole.
+Making the full contents of a site more freely available will be anathema to some people, but much web content is already available, just not conveniently inspectable.
+Here `eg` embraces the spirit of the browser's View Source feature, which looks at a single web page at a time. `eg` can extend that philosophy to the site as a whole.

 ## Copy a live web site to local files